rastabda22/rastabda22/README.md

 - [x] Photos shown in the photo popup are clickable.
 - [x] Images collected in the photo popup can be shown as an album, browsed and sorted.
 - [x] A special mode shows only the non-geotagged content.
+- [x] Optional feature: the user can be given the ability to suggest the location of the photos missing it; the suggestion is sent by a reserved mail to the site owner

 [Discover more about GPS](doc/GPS.md).